Syed Wasim Rizvi: Controversies

-Petition
+Petition in Supreme Court

-On 12 March 2021 Tyagi filed a petition in the Supreme Court, where he appealed to remove 26 verses from the Quran.
+On 12 March 2021, Tyagi filed a petition in the Supreme Court, where he appealed to remove 26 verses from the Quran.
 He has claimed in the petition that these verses promote violence among Muslims.
 The petition says these 26 verses were not part of the original Quran but were inserted at a later stage.
 In response, there has been condemnation from Muslim bodies of both Shia and Sunni sects of Islam.
 They have demanded Tyagi's arrest.
 The ruling BJP has also protested his petition.
 A lawyer from Moradabad announced a reward of Rs 11 lakh for "beheading" Tyagi, while Shiane Haider-e-Karrar Welfare Association, a Muslim organisation in Uttar Pradesh, declared a Rs 20,000 reward for Tyagi's beheading.

+Conversion to Hinduism

+Rizvi chose to undergo religious conversion to Hinduism on 6 December 2021.
+He changed his name to "Jitendra Narayan Singh Tyagi".

+Haridwar hate speech case

+In January 2022, Rizvi was arrested by Uttarakhand Police for an anti-Islam hate speech at Haridwar Dharam Sansad.
+His was the first arrest in Haridwar case.
+He got interim bail in May 2022 due to medical reasons.
+In 19 April 2025, he was acquitted of these charges.